ennohyttrek/sos-theme/README.md

-# sos-theme
+# SOS Theme
-Theme for the Same Old Song website
+Theme for the Same Old Song website.
+Version: 2.3